-So just a couple of months after releasing the Mavic 2 Pro and Zoom, DJI launched the Mavic 2 Enterprise specifically for workplace and emergency applications.
+So just a couple of months after releasing the Mavic 2 Pro and Zoom, DJI launched the Mavic 2 Enterprise specifically for the workplace and emergency applications.

 The Mavic 2 Enterprise joins other DJI enterprise drones including Phantom 4 RTK, the Matrice 200 Series, the Phantom 4 Pro and the Matrice 600.

 The Mavic 2 Enterprise joins at the lower end of the price range in this category, though it’s still more expensive than most DJI camera drones.

 It’s an excellent choice for companies, organizations, and professionals looking for an entry-level commercial drone.

 The Mavic 2 Enterprise is not as revolutionary or feature-packed as other pricier DJI drones like the $5,000 Matrice 600 Pro.
 But that’s because it is a modified version of the Mavic 2 Zoom.